mchowning/WeatherApiKata/README.md

-# WeatherUnderground API Kata
+# WeatherUnderground API Kata (Level 1)

-## LEVEL 1

-This is a practice exercise for accessing a public API using TDD practices in iOS and objective-C.  It assumes usage of AFNetworking and the Kiwi testing framework.

-The goal of this exercise is to use TDD practices to create a basic app that updates the screen with the current temperature for Detroit, Michigan (or your preferred location), as reported by Weather Underground's API.
+This is a practice exercise for accessing a public API using TDD practices in iOS and objective-C.  The goal of this exercise is to use TDD practices to create a basic app that updates the screen with the current temperature for Detroit, Michigan (or your preferred location), as reported by Weather Underground's API.
+It assumes usage of AFNetworking and the Kiwi testing framework.

 This exercise is designed to be used as a kata, i.e., as an exercise that is repeated multiple times.
 The  kata is broken down into different 'levels'.
 The levels start with level 1 and proceed up to level _____.
 Each level has its own branch with a unique README.md instructions file dedicated to it:

 LINK